Xalvorak/SysPurgeUtility/README.md

 - Cleans up SoftwareDistribution folder to free update cache.
 - Automatically restarts services after cleanup.

+Warnings

+Run the script as Administrator to allow all cleanup operations.

+The script is aggressive and deletes files that Windows considers safe to remove.

+Purging caches and logs can impact diagnostics or application load times temporarily.

+Back up important data before running, and use at your own risk.

+Usage
+To run the script, open an elevated PowerShell prompt and execute:

+.\SysPurgeUtility.ps1
+If your system policy blocks script execution, enable it for the current user with:

+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

 ## Key parts of the script

 Here are some examples of the core commands used in the script: